braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 # Creating a Content Card

-> This article covers how to create a Content Card in Braze.
-Here, we'll cover choosing a messaging type, composing your card, and scheduling your message delivery.
+> This article covers how to create a Content Card in Braze when you build campaigns and Canvases.
+Here, we'll walk you through choosing a messaging type, composing your card, and scheduling your message delivery.

-You can create a Content Card using the Braze platform using campaigns and Canvases.

 ## Step 1: Choose where to build your message

-Not sure whether your message should be send using a campaign or a Canvas?
-Campaigns are better for single, simple messaging campaigns, while Canvases are better for multi-step user journeys.
+Not sure whether your message should be sent with a campaign or a Canvas?
+Campaigns are better for single, simple messaging campaigns (such as informing users about a new product with a single message), while Canvases are better for multi-step user journeys (such as sending tailored product suggestions based on user behavior over time).

 {% tabs %}
 {% tab Campaign %}

 **Steps:**

-1. Go to **Messaging** > **Campaigns** and click <i class="fas fa-plus"></i> **Create Campaign**.
+1. Go to **Messaging** > **Campaigns** and select <i class="fas fa-plus"></i> **Create Campaign**.
 {% alert note %}
-If you are using the [older navigation]({{site.baseurl}}/navigation), you can find **Campaigns** under **Engagement**.
+If you're using the [older navigation]({{site.baseurl}}/navigation), you can find **Campaigns** under **Engagement**.
 {% endalert %}

 {:start="2"}
 2. Select **Content Cards**, or, for campaigns targeting multiple channels, select **Multichannel Campaign**.
 3. Name your campaign something clear and meaningful.
 4. Add [Teams]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/teams/) and [Tags]({{site.baseurl}}/user_guide/administrative/app_settings/manage_app_group/tags/) as needed.
    * Tags make your campaigns easier to find and build reports out of.
-For example, when using the [Report Builder]({{site.baseurl}}/user_guide/data_and_analytics/reporting/report_builder/), you can filter by particular tags.
+For example, when using the [Report Builder]({{site.baseurl}}/user_guide/data_and_analytics/reporting/report_builder/), you can filter by the relevant tags.
-5. Add and name as many variants as you need for your campaign.
+5. Add and name as many variants as you like for your campaign.
 You can choose different platforms, message types, and layouts for each of your added variants.
-For more on this topic, refer to [Multivariate and A/B testing]({{site.baseurl}}/user_guide/engagement_tools/testing/multivariant_testing/).
+For more on variants, refer to [Multivariate and A/B testing]({{site.baseurl}}/user_guide/engagement_tools/testing/multivariant_testing/).

 {% alert tip %}
 If all of the messages in your campaign are going to be similar or have the same content, compose your message before adding additional variants.
-You can then choose **Copy from Variant** from the **Add Variant** dropdown.
+You can then select **Copy from Variant** from the **Add Variant** dropdown.
 {% endalert %}

 {% endtab %}